-Ken Paxton accused of threatening colleagues as his impeachment hearing begins

-Texas Attorney General Ken Paxton accused of threatening colleagues as his impeachment hearing begins
+Texas GOP Attorney General Ken Paxton impeached by Republican-controlled Statehouse

 Charlie Geren says members ‘received telephone calls from general Paxton personally, threatening them with political consequences in their next election’